 The bioassays were carried out in accordance with the methods described by Farinós et al. (2004), using "Bio-Assay Tray-128 Cells (BAW128)" plastic trays (Frontier Scientific Services Agriculture, DE, USA).
 Each tray contains 128 wells, where 0.5 ml of rearing diet is placed and flattened, corresponding to a surface of 1.77 cm2 and a height of about 10 mm.
 Once solidified, 50 μ l of a solution containing different concentrations of Cry1Ab were added to the surface of the diet.
 The controls consisted of the sodium bicarbonate buffer solution used to dilute the toxin.
 After drying the wells under a laminar flow hood, one neonate larva (<24 h) was placed in each well using a fine paintbrush and it was covered with a breathing adhesive cover "Bio-Assay Tray Lid-16 Cells (BACV16)" (Frontier Scientific Services Agriculture, DE, USA).
-The trays were incubated in rearing chambers at 25 ± 1°C, 70 ± 5% relative humidity and total darkness.
-Measured endpoint of the test in both species was moulting inhibition (moulting inhibition concentration, MIC) relative to the negative control after 7 days of exposure, where moulting inhibition equals larvae that have either died or not moulted to the second larval instar after 7 days.
+The trays were incubated in rearing chambers at 25 \pm 1°C, 70 \pm 5% relative humidity and total darkness.
+Measured endpoint of the test in both species was moulting inhibition (moulting inhibition concentration, MIC) relative to the negative control after 7 days of exposure, where moulting inhibition equals larvae that have either died or not moulted to the 2nd larval instar (L2) after 7 days.

-The concentration ranges were comprised between 2 and 128 ng Cry1Ab/cm2 for S. nonagrioides and between 0.25 and 64 ng Cry1Ab/cm2 for O. nubilalis.
-To determine the susceptibility of each population, 6 to 8 different concentrations resulting in mortality or moulting inhibition higher than 0% and below 100% were used.
+The concentration ranges were comprised between 2 and 128 ng Cry1Ab/cm2 for S. nonagrioides and between 0.5 and 64 ng Cry1Ab/cm2 for O. nubilalis.
+To determine the susceptibility of each population, 5 to 7 different concentrations resulting in moulting inhibition higher than 0% and below 100% were used.
 Three replicates were prepared for each concentration and the control for both species.
 Each replicate consisted of 32 larvae per concentration (64 for controls), giving 96 larvae for each concentration tested (192 for controls).
 For each replicate neonate larvae from different oviposition cages were used.
-The susceptibility of the laboratory strains of S. nonagrioides and O. nubilalis to Cry1Ab was assessed using the batch B2-8 of protein.
 The MIC50 values obtained for both O. nubilalis and S. nonagrioides were compared with those obtained with the reference populations in previous years.